Hip Surgery · Adelaide

 The hip is a ball-and-socket joint.
 In hip arthritis, the cartilage that cushions the joint gradually wears away, leaving bone rubbing on bone.
 This causes progressive pain, stiffness, and loss of function that eventually cannot be managed with non-surgical treatment.

-Total hip replacement involves removing the arthritic ball and socket and replacing them with precisely engineered prosthetic components - a metal stem in the femur, a ceramic or metal ball, and a metal cup with a polyethylene liner in the pelvis.
+Total hip replacement involves removing the arthritic ball and socket and replacing them with precisely engineered prosthetic components - a titanium stem in the femur, a ceramic head, and a titanium cup with a ceramic liner in the pelvis.
 The result is a new, smooth, pain-free joint surface.

 When performed correctly, with well-matched components positioned to suit the patient's anatomy, the procedure is among the most consistently successful in all of medicine.